Amor-Jansen/zippynerd-photography-studio/README.md

     - I would like to add the option to purchase my original nature photos as prints or on canvas.

+    - I would like to add more photos to the gallery.

     - I would like to add a blog post.

 ## Testing